wecodemore/wpstarter/.github/CONTRIBUTING.md

 threshold.

 ### Commit changes
+File one commit _per change_.
+If you are afraid that you might end up with too many commits, you can [squash commits][so-git-squash].

 Please, always write a clear log message for your commits.
 It's always hard to find changes that introduced bugs.
 Good messages makes it easier to trace things back to their origin.